Kwangsa19/Python-Decryption/README.md

 ![chrome_KwDtbfbTTk](https://github.com/Kwangsa19/Python-Encryption-Decryption/assets/135963482/90da347a-5e91-4b14-92fa-9aaf527dab4a)

-* The code can be found on the Jupyter notebook titled RSA - Asymmetric
+* The code can be found on the Jupyter notebook titled RSA - Asymmetric in `RSA` folder.

 ## Conclusion
 This mini project shows how to decrypt simple encrypted files, including symmetric and asymmetric.